kelvin124124/CopyTranslated/README.md

 3. The item name is now copied to your clipboard in your selected language.

 ## Settings ⚙️
-Open the plugin configuration window to select your desired language for translation.
-Supported languages include English, Japanese, German, French, Chinese (Simplified) and Chinese (Traditional).
+/pcopy in game chat to open the plugin configuration window to select your desired language for translation.
+Supported languages include
+English, Japanese, German, French, Chinese (Simplified and Traditional).

 ## To-do(s) 🎯
 Add support to more UI elements